chb/smart-docs/updates/smart_0.6/index.md

 ## Documents API

-The new Documents API enables SMART containers to serve documents pertaining to the patient.
+The new [Documents API][] enables SMART containers to serve documents pertaining to the patient.
 The documents can be returned either as URLs or inlined in the SMART RDF.
 The single-document API call can also return the raw document data.
 Documents can include patient images, radiography images, EKG data files, scanned documents, clinical notes, etc.

+[documents api]: /reference/data_model/#Document

 ### Photographs

-The Photographs API provides access to specific image documents that represent the patient.
+The [Photographs API][] provides access to specific image documents that represent the patient.
 This allows SMART applications to show a patient photo (if available) to support an even more personal clinician-patient interaction.
 The photographs are returned in the Documents model format.
 The intent of these photographs is to show a head shot of the patient.

+[photographs api]: /reference/data_model/#Photograph

 ### Medical Images

-The Medical Images API returns DICOM-encoded studies about the patient (CT scans, x-rays, echographs, etc).
+The [Medical Images API][] returns DICOM-encoded studies about the patient (CT scans, x-rays, echographs, etc).
 In addition to the fields returned by the document model, this data model also returns the fields study title, study type, and study date.

+[medical images api]: /reference/data_model/#Medical_Image

 ## Family History API

-SMART 0.6 introduces the new [Family History API](/reference/data_model) which can be used to expose facts and findings pertaining to a patient's biological relative.
+SMART 0.6 introduces the new [Family History API](/reference/data_model/#Family_History_Observation) which can be used to expose facts and findings pertaining to a patient's biological relative.
 The relatives are classified based on SNOMED CT.
 The facts that can stated about the relative include:

 * Date of birth and/or date of death
 * Height
 * Any problem that can be expressed through SNOMED CT

 ## Scratchpad API